 Financial statements.
-It is essential to have three to five years projections, and for established companies, historical records going back for the same period.
+It is essential to have three to five years of projections, and for established companies, historical records going back for the same period.
 It is also imperative to understand the financial position of the Chinese partner, including whether the statements are presented in a “true and fair” manner.
 Similarly, are they in accordance with Chinese Accounting Standards (which is very close to IFRS)?
-Or, are their difference between management reporting and local books, and can these be explained.
+Or, are their differences between management reporting and local books, and can these be explained?

 So how do companies sort out this Gordian Knot?

 Firstly, by getting the right advisors.
 With China’s complex accounting system, rapidly changing legal and tax system and bureaucratic controls, seeking sound professional advice is paramount in setting up any China operation.